 Install solar panels – adding solar panels to your house can help you cut down on energy costs as you’re generating a little of your own electricity.

 Use appliances efficiently – pay attention to how you’re using your appliances.
-Don’t waste energy by washing a couple of tops and jeans – do full loads clothes.
+Don’t waste energy by washing a couple of tops and jeans – do full loads of clothes.
 Same applies to the dishwasher, run a wash when it’s full.

 Plant shade trees and shrubs around your house – In the summer, the trees provide shade, keeping your home naturally cool.
 In the winter, the gaps between the bare branches, allows the winter sun to shine through, providing some natural heat.